BenJilks/TinyScript/README.md

 TinyScript is a dynamically typed language at core, but static types can be assigned.
 There are no ';'s at the end of lines, all whitespace is ignored including new-lines and indentations.
 Single line comments are defined with "# ..." and multi-line comments with "#* ... *#".
 The code is compiled into bytecode and runs on the internal virtual machine.

 ## Functions
 Functions can be declared in the main scope with the format "func name(args...) block".
-A block can be either a single statement or multiply statements wraped in "{ ... }" notation.
+A block can be either a single statement or multiply statements wrapped in "{ ... }" notation.
 Return statements are given with the 'ret' keyword.
 For Example:

     func add(a, b)
         ret a + b